-The minimum disk space requirement for a client install in the /tmp directory is 180 MB.

-To determine the amount of disk space available in the /tmp directory, enter the following command:
+The minimum space requirement for a client install in the /tmp directory is 130 MB To determine the amount of disk space available in the /tmp directory, enter the following command:

-df -h /tmp
+df -k /tmp

-If there is less than 180 MB of free disk space available in the /tmp directory, then complete one of the following steps:
+If the free disk space available in the /tmp directory is less than what is required, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment - Extend the file system that contains the /tmp directory.
-If necessary, contact the system administrator for information about extending file systems. - To determine the amount of free disk space available, enter the following command:
+- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment. - Extend the file system that contains the /tmp directory.
+If necessary, contact the system administrator for information about extending file systems. - To determine the amount of free disk space on the system, enter the following command: